sonic-net/SONiC/doc/coral/coral.md

 The local contract in Azure RCDC [1] that requires all pairs of ToR devices should reach each other along a shortest path, and all ToR-to-ToR shortest paths should be available in the data plane and verifies all the shortest path availability requirements is a special case of the counting task in Coral.
-In the experimental scenario of RCDC, it is assumed that the current data center is shown in Figure 2, we use three different switches acting as three devices (one edge like ToR1, one aggregation like A1 and one core like D1).
-Actually, we selected the three devices described above in the 48-ary Fattree and the NGClos datasets, respectively, and verify their local contracts which are shown in figure  on three commodity switches.
+It is assumed that the current data center is shown in Figure 5, we use three different switches acting as three devices (one edge like ToR1, one aggregation like A1 and one core like D1) whose tasks are to verify their local contracts which are similar to what shown in figure 6.
+Actually, we selected the three devices described above in the 48-ary Fattree and the NGClos datasets, respectively, and verify their local contracts on three commodity switches.
+Figure 7 and Figure 8 show that all local contracts are verified on commodity switches with a CPU load ≤ 0.47 and a maximal memory
-Figure 3 knows that the power consumption of all three switches deployed with Coral is very low, so it is feasible to allow coral planners on the device to verify these local contracts on commodity network devices.
+≤ 15.2MB.
+The power consumption of all three switches deployed with Coral is very low, so it is feasible to allow coral planners on the device to verify these local contracts on commodity network devices.

 # 4 Design

 ![system](img/system-diagram.jpg)